Emory-HITI/BAC_segmentation/README.md

 # BAC_segmentation
-Code for SCU-Net
+Code for GCUNet (Here GCUNet is also our SCU-Net)

-To train the model: $ python main.py
+To train the model: $ python AutoSeg.py